Hakkı Ögelman: Turkey and METU

 The SAS II gamma ray telescope's successful results during the 1970s brought gamma ray astronomy of age and established it as the newest astrophysics field.
 Under Ögelman's leadership, his group carried out actual data analysis at METU with graduate and undergraduate students, and contributed significantly to the SAS II project's success.
 By that time the once-fledgling field of gamma ray astronomy had since grown into a major science utilizing numerous other space-based and balloon-born telescopes, and many important discoveries have been made extending astronomy to the high energy region.

 In 1973 Ögelman took a leave of absence from METU to complete his army service.
 In 1974 he took a sabbatical leave of absence to serve as a National Academy of Sciences Senior Research Associate at the Goddard Space Flight Center in Greenbelt, Maryland, working with his colleagues at NASA's Gamma Ray Astronomy Group led by Dr. Carl E. Fichtel. Ögelman returned to METU in 1975, becoming a full professor in 1976.

-In 1977, at the invitation of the president of Çukurova University (CÜ) in Adana, Turkey, Ögelman took another leave of absence and with three of his METU colleagues (and, later, some of his graduate and post graduate students from METU, who formed the core of the new Physics Department) moved to CÜ to start and establish its Faculty of Arts and Sciences.
+In 1977, at the invitation of the president of Çukurova University (CÜ) in Adana, Turkey, Ögelman took another leave of absence and with three of his METU colleagues (and, later, some of his graduate and post graduate students from METU, who formed the core of the new Physics Department) moved to Çukurova to start and establish its Faculty of Arts and Sciences.
 Becoming the founding Dean of the faculty, he decided to take students without delay, and the group started classes in barracks.
 Eventually, Ögelman arranged for funding from the Ford Foundation and the USAID to start a modern research laboratory in the campus.
 He also took an interest in the local economy and needs of the people, and encouraged the faculty to research in fields with most benefit to the region.
-One of the most important topics to address at that time concerning physics was Turkish society's energy needs. Ögelman gave priority to solar energy research in the Physics Department because in the Cukurova region there is plenty of sunshine throughout the year.
-To this end, as he had at METU, he started research in solar energy, building Turkey's first energy efficient solar house and a solar pond. Ögelman left CÜ in 1982 to return to METU but continued working with his previous students as colleagues on astrophysics.
+One of the most important topics to address at that time concerning physics was Turkish society's energy needs. Ögelman gave priority to solar energy research in the Physics Department because in the Çukurova region there is plenty of sunshine throughout the year.
+To this end, as he had at METU, he started research in solar energy, building Turkey's first energy efficient solar house and a solar pond. Ögelman left Çukurova in 1982 to return to METU but continued working with his previous students as colleagues on astrophysics.